 Washington, DC 20410-2000

-Include in your request any new information that has come to light since your complaint’s investigation, such as statements by the alleged offender that could support your claim of discriminatory intent or evidence of subsequent actions by the offender that could support allegations of a pattern of discrimination.
+Include in your request any new information that has come to light since your complaint’s investigation.
+That might include statements by the alleged offender that could support your claim of discriminatory intent or evidence of subsequent actions by the offender that could support allegations of a pattern of discrimination.

-The Fair Housing Act does not mandate reconsideration of dismissed housing discrimination claims, and HUD does not adhere to a formal, standardized reconsideration process.
-As such, your request is not guaranteed to receive a timely response, let alone a favorable reception.
+The Fair Housing Act does not mandate reconsideration of dismissed housing discrimination claims.
+HUD does not adhere to a formal, standardized reconsideration process, either.
+That means there’s no guarantee your request will receive a timely response.
+And HUD could ignore it altogether.

 2. File a Private Lawsuit

-If your request for reconsideration is denied or ignored or you simply don’t want to wait to hear back from the FHEO, you can move forward with a private lawsuit against the alleged offender.
+If your request for reconsideration is denied or ignored or you simply don’t want to wait to hear back, you can move forward with a private lawsuit against the alleged offender.

-You must file this suit within two years of the most recent date of alleged discrimination or the conclusion of HUD’s investigation of your complaint, whichever came later, unless either of two circumstances applies:
+You must file this suit within two years of the most recent date of alleged discrimination or the conclusion of HUD’s investigation of your complaint, whichever came later.

-- Your complaint is presently pending before an ALJ
+- Your complaint is presently pending before an administrative judge

-- You signed a HUD conciliation agreement to resolve your complaint before the FHEO could make an official determination of cause
+- You signed a HUD conciliation agreement to resolve your complaint before the fair housing office could make an official determination of cause